Introduction

 Data

 With Siesta AI, it is possible to connect artificial intelligence to the specific knowledge of the organization.
-Assistants do not respond based on a general model but draw information from precisely defined datasets.
+Agents do not respond based on a general model but draw information from precisely defined datasets.
 These datasets can contain both uploaded documents and connections to live systems and knowledge bases that the company uses in its regular operations.

 Smart Chat

 The platform also includes a so-called smart chat, which is a public anonymous interface that can be embedded on websites or internal portals of the organization.
-This chat is accessible without logging in and can be used, for example, for customer support, career communication, or as a tool for answering frequently asked questions.
+This chat is accessible without login and can be used, for example, for customer support, career communication, or as a tool for answering frequently asked questions.
 The public chat plugin is fully integrated with the platform, maintains all security principles, allows for feedback collection, and is connected to audit logs.

 User and Access Management

 The Siesta AI platform allows for detailed management of users, their roles, and access permissions.
-Each user in the system is assigned a role that determines what functions, data, and assistants they have access to.
+Each user in the system is assigned a role that determines what functions, data, and agents they have access to.

 Feedback